Dezső Németh

-Dezső Németh (1 September 1975, Szeged) is a Hungarian psychologist and cognitive neuroscientist at Eötvös Loránd University in Budapest and research team leader in Lyon Neuroscience Research Center (CRNL) at Claude Bernard University Lyon 1.
+Dezső Németh (1 September 1975, Szeged) is a Hungarian psychologist and cognitive neuroscientist at INSERM, research team leader in Lyon Neuroscience Research Center (CRNL).

+Education

 Dezső Németh graduated from the Endre Ságvári High School, in 1994, Szeged.
 He learned psychology at the Eötvös Loránd University, 1994–1999.
 He graduated in 1999.

+Németh obtained his PhD at ELTE (Budapest, 2005), habilitation at University of Pécs (Pécs, 2011) and DSc at Hungarian Academy of Sciences (Budapest, 2018).

+Career

 He worked as a visiting professor at the Department of Neuroscience of Georgetown University (Washington DC) in 2007-2008 and in 2011-2012 at University of Texas, Austin (Russell Poldrack's Lab).

-He worked at the University of Szeged, Hungary (1999-2012).
-He works currently in the Institute of Psychology at Eötvös Loránd University (2012-present).
+He worked at the University of Szeged, Hungary (1999-2012) and the Institute of Psychology at Eötvös Loránd University (2012-present).

-Németh obtained his PhD at ELTE (Budapest, 2005), habilitation at University of Pécs (Pécs, 2011) and DSc at Hungarian Academy of Sciences (Budapest, 2018).